fewangsit/vue-developer-docs/docs/style-guide/code-consistency-guidelines.md

 ***

 #### 5.1 What is an Injection Key?

-An Injection Key is a strongly typed symbol or unique identifier used for `provide` and `inject`.
-It ensures that the injected values are type-safe and prevents accidental naming conflicts.
+A strongly typed symbol used for `provide` and `inject`.
+It ensures type safety and prevents naming conflicts.

 ***

-#### 5.2 Rules for Using Provide / Inject with Injection Keys
+#### 5.2 Rules for Using Provide / Inject

 **1. Use Symbols as Injection Keys**

-Define injection keys as `Symbol` to ensure uniqueness.
+Define keys as unique `Symbol`s.

 ```typescript
 const ExampleKey = Symbol();
 ```

-***

-**2. Define Types for the Provided Value**
+**2. Define Types for Provided Values**

-Always define the type for the value being provided.
-This improves type safety and developer experience.
+Specify the interface for the injected value.

 ```typescript
 interface ExampleType {